 Steadily, humans are loading their frozen arks.
 We've hidden them in Norway's icy mountains, buried them in subterranean vaults -- there's even talk of sending gene banks to the moon.
 Will we one day need these genetic reservoirs to rebuild a planet laid waste by natural or man-made disaster?

 Hopefully, we'll never have to find out.
-Explore the links on the next page to learn more about the genetic marvels behind life.
+Explore the links below to learn more about the genetic marvels behind life.